ubclaunchpad/inertia/docs_src/index.html.md

 `ssh.identityfile`      | The key to use when executing SSH commands on your remote instance.
 `sssh.ssh-port`         | The SSH port on your remote instance - you usually don't need to change this.
 `daemon.port`           | The port that the Inertia daemon is using - you can usually leave this as is.
 `daemon.token`          | This is the token used to authenticate against your remote, and will be populated when you initialize the Inertia daemon later.
+You can also [log in as a user](#logging-in) to get a token.
-`daemon.webhook-secret` | This is used to verify that incoming webhooks are authenticate - you'll need this later!
+`daemon.webhook-secret` | This is used to verify that incoming webhooks are authenticate - [you'll need this later](#configuring-your-repository)!
-`daemon.verify-ssl`     | Toggle whether or not to verify SSL communications for the daemon's API - off by default.
+`daemon.verify-ssl`     | Toggle whether or not to verify SSL communications for the daemon's API - [false by default](#custom-ssl-certificate).

 ### Profiles